 How We Helped

-Miss T asked Employment Lawyer Sylvia Chan for urgent legal advice because she was unsure whether to proceed with her Employment Tribunal claim and attend the Preliminary Hearing or accept the Settlement Agreement offer.
+Miss T asked our Employment Lawyers for urgent legal advice because she was unsure whether to proceed with her Employment Tribunal claim and attend the Preliminary Hearing or accept the Settlement Agreement offer.
 Miss T was also concerned about the risk of costs and wanted to know if this was a genuine risk or just a scare tactic by the employer.

-Miss T decided to instruct Sylvia Chan to complete a complex investigation report which was under our fixed fee arrangement of £840 including VAT in order to understand whether she should continue with her discrimination claim.
+Miss T decided to instruct us to complete a complex investigation report which was under our fixed fee arrangement of £840 including VAT in order to understand whether she should continue with her discrimination claim.

 - s11 Sex Discrimination